simsrw73/white-off/README.md

 ### Import the Theme to the Browser Plugin

 Stylus is the best option for development.
-It has features for live updates when a theme is installed from a local file.
+It has a feature, Live Reload, that detects changes to the file on disk and reloads the changes.

 See [Installation](https://github.com/openstyles/stylus/wiki/Usercss#installation) in Stylus documentation.

+> **Note:***
+> For Chrome, permissions need to be enabled for Live Reload to work.
+Go to the Extensions page and Click on "Details" for the Stylus extension.
+Scroll down and enable "Allow access to file URLs"

 ## See Also